matthewberger/matthewberger.github.io/teaching/vaml/spring2020/project/index.md

 * **Models:** Describe the machine learning models that you will be using (1-2 paragraphs).
 * **Design:** Provide several visualization designs that you will consider for your project.
 Consider drawing, on paper, potential designs, e.g. with colored pencils, highlighting different spatial layouts, visual encoding choices, and interactions.

-Unlike the assignments, you will _share_ your Notebook with me.
-This does not make your Notebook visible to the public, rather, anyone with the link will be able to access it.
+Unlike the assignments, you will _share_ your notebook with me.
+This does not make your notebook visible to the public, rather, anyone with the link will be able to access it.
 If you have any problems with this please let me know.

 Additionally, each team will present their proposal to the class.
 Please prepare a 10-minute presentation.